Friday, April 3

 Live Music.
 Common Fields, 545 SW 3rd St, Corvallis.
 6 pm.
 Visit Common Fields Corvallis for more info.

-Ben Rivard and Nick Rivard Guitar Duo.
+Damon and The Steel West.
 Old World Deli 341 SW 2nd St, Corvallis.
 7 pm.
-Visit Old World Center Events for more info.
+Newly formed pedal steel trio.
+Visit Old World Center Events for more info

 Carol Chapel.
 Giustina Gallery, The LaSells Stewart Center, 875 SW 26th St, Corvallis.
 8 am – 5 pm, Monday thru Friday.
 This exhibition offers a body of work shaped by attentive observation and a profound connection to Oregon’s natural beauty.
 Carol Chapel’s compositions reflect a deep sensitivity to color, pattern, and form, inviting viewers into an intimate dialogue with the place and pace of rural Benton County.
 Chapel draws inspiration from the fields, gardens, and wooded areas surrounding her rural studio and home.
 Visit Carol Chapel | Giustina Gallery for more info.